kirstenunterwegs/ForestRecoveryBertalanffyCHM/README.md

 # Understanding the managament impact on forest height recovery dynamics in Central Europe
 This repository holds code for running the analysis that integrates a biologically grounded theoretical model of forest growth with remotely sensed canopy height data and a forest disturbance map to better understand post-disturbance forest canopy recovery.
 For a detailed description of the purpose, methodology, and results, see the following paper:

-Krüger, K., Fischer, F.J., Stritih, A., Klemmt3.
+Krüger, K., Fischer, F.J., Stritih, A., Klemmt.
 H.J., Seidl, R. (2026).
 Managing the future: Post-disturbance forest recovery across management types in Central Europe.
 Submitted to Forest Ecology and Management.

 The data required to reproduce the analysis can be obtained via the following link: placeholder for the link